saurabhsri108/webpack-react-scratch/README.md

   }
 }
 ```
 As visible, it kind of bubbles up in a sense of loading "loaders"!
+Loaders are chained one after the other.
+The first loader passes down its transformation to another.
+The last loader must return a JavaScript to the webpack.

 Now, there are 3 types of loaders in webpack: